SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 physics or other sciences, and no one alive today working on the Newtonian three body problem would be accused of being an applied mathematician.

-However... if someone ever di figure out an efficient algorithm for real-time Newtonian dynamics, it is possible it might find a real world application.
+However... if someone ever did figure out an efficient algorithm for real-time Newtonian dynamics, it is possible it might find a real world application.
 But because solar system dynamics does require general relativity, it would not be an application in astronomy or space travel... or I guess it could be used for very short time-scale trajectory computations, where effects of general relativity are negligible.

-Or normies: I cannot easily describe why general relativity turns astronomy dynamics into a nightmare, you'll have to take it upon authority it does.
+For normies: I cannot easily describe why general relativity turns astronomy dynamics into a nightmare, you'll have to take it upon authority it does.
 The equations for general relativity are so severely difficult to compute that exact solutions are known only for truly incredibly symmetric spacetimes, and they are... what?... less than a handful in number, and totally useless for astronomical applications.
+(Fascinatingly, these maximally symmetric solutions are very useful in theoretical work, because a couple of them describe ideal approximations to at least two very important real physical
+phenomena: the entire cosmos, and black holes.)

-Having said that, with enough computing power general relativistic systems, like colliding black holes, can be pretty well simulated these days, so the lesson there is with a gargantuan enough compute power, the classical three body problem has about the same status as a general gravitational problem.
+Having said that, with enough computing power general relativistic systems, like colliding black holes, can be pretty well simulated these days, so the lesson there is with gargantuan enough compute power, the classical three body problem has about the same status as a general gravitational problem.
 All of them are hard problems in real applications.